Green Hydrogen in Natural Gas Pipelines: Decarbonization Solution or Pipe Dream?

 U.S. utilities with net-zero carbon goals are starting to catch up, bolstered by federal funding to solve challenges with increased hydrogen concentrations in existing pipelines.
 Green hydrogen to replace natural gas for power generation is likely the first cost-effective application.

-Gulf Coast utility Entergy wants to use existing oil industry hydrogen pipeline networks and underground salt caverns to ship and store hydrogen to replace natural gas-fired power.
-A similar underground cavern in Utah could be the site of a regionwide green hydrogen production and storage complex being planned by a consortium including Mitsubishi Power, the state-owned Intermountain Power Agency, and the Los Angeles Department of Water and Power.
+Gulf Coast utility Entergy wants to use existing oil industry hydrogen pipeline networks and underground salt caverns to ship and store hydrogen to replace natural-gas-fired power.
+A similar underground cavern in Utah could be the site of a regionwide green hydrogen production and storage complex being planned by a consortium including Mitsubishi Power, the state-owned Intermountain Power Agency and the Los Angeles Department of Water and Power.

 But hydrogen in distribution pipelines could also help decarbonize industrial processes dependent on natural gas, or even building heating and cooking, utilities contend.
-In New York, National Grid has launched a project with the New York State Energy Research and Development Authority (NYSERDA) and Stony Brook Institute to study the potential to integrate and store renewable hydrogen in its existing gas infrastructure.
+In New York, National Grid has launched a project with the New York State Energy Research and Development Authority and Stony Brook Institute to study the potential to integrate and store renewable hydrogen in its existing gas infrastructure.

-And this week, California utility holding company Sempra Energy subsidiaries Southern California Gas and San Diego Gas & Electric asked the California Public Utilities Commission to approve a pilot project that would test pipeline injection of green hydrogen blends from 1 percent to 20 percent, starting next year.
+And this week, Southern California Gas and San Diego Gas & Electric, subsidiaries of the California utility holding company Sempra Energy, asked the California Public Utilities Commission to approve a pilot project that would test pipeline injection of green hydrogen blends from 1 percent to 20 percent, starting next year.

 The CPUC is one of several state utility regulators considering hydrogen blending strategies, and projects like Sempra’s are a “big deal, because they’re developing a hydrogen injection standard,” Dajani said.
-As efforts like these expand, federal agencies — namely, the Federal Energy Regulatory Commission — will need to manage how this could become part of the interstate natural gas pipeline network, she added.
+As efforts like these expand, federal agencies — namely, the Federal Energy Regulatory Commission — will need to manage how this could become part of the interstate natural-gas pipeline network, she added.

-Hydrogen pipeline challenges: engineering, safety, and costs
+Hydrogen pipeline challenges: Engineering, safety and costs

 But replacing natural gas with hydrogen has its pitfalls, starting with how it affects the pipelines it travels in and the appliances that use it.
 On the pipeline front, "hydrogen embrittlement” can weaken metal or polyethylene pipes and increase leakage risks, particularly in high-pressure pipes, according to a 2013 study from the U.S. Energy Department’s National Renewable Energy Laboratory (NREL).